Advertisement

 Instructions

-• Sauté the onion: In a large skillet, heat the olive oil over medium heat.
-Add the onion and sauté until soft and golden brown.
+• Saute the onion.
+Heat the olive oil in a large skillet over medium heat.
+Add the chopped onion and cook, stirring occasionally, until golden brown and fragrant, about 3-4 minutes.

 Notes